Roger Wilkins was a civil rights leader who made significant contributions to academia, journalism, and public affairs.

-A distinguished journalist, Wilkins has written for both The New York Times and the Washington Post.
+A distinguished journalist, Wilkins wrote for both The New York Times and the Washington Post.
 While on the editorial staff of the Washington Post, he shared the 1972 Pulitzer Prize for Watergate coverage with Bob Woodward, Carl Bernstein, and Herbert Lawrence Block.
 His highly acclaimed autobiography, A Man's Life (1982), was reprinted in 1991.
 Wilkins also worked with Fred Harris to co-edit Quiet Riots in 1988.
 His book Jefferson's Pillow (2001) examines the ideals of the founding fathers who declared "men were created equal" while still owning slaves and won a NAIBA book award in 2002.

 Wilkins was the Clarence J. Robinson Professor of History and American Culture at George Mason University in Washington, D.C., until his retirement in 2007.